Mashiroiro Symphony: Gameplay

 The gameplay in Mashiroiro Symphony requires little interaction from the player, as most of the duration of the game is only spent on reading the text that appears on the lower portion of the screen, representing either dialogue between characters, or the inner thoughts of the protagonist.
 Every so often, the player will come to a "decision point", where they are given the chance to choose from multiple options.
 The time between these points varies and can occur anywhere from a minute to much longer.
 Text progression pauses at these points and depending on the choices that the player makes, the plot will progress in a specific direction.
 There are four main plot lines in the original release that the player will have the chance to experience, one for each of the heroines in the story.
 This is increased to six plot lines in the PlayStation Portable version with the extended scenario for two female characters.
 To view all of the plot lines, the player will have to replay the game multiple times and make different decisions to progress the plot in an alternate direction.
+The PC-only Sana Edition contains only a single heroine's plot which is taken from the PlayStation Portable version's extended scenario and expanded further with new scenes and CGs.